 4. Menu – Thor Foresight and Thor Vigilance – Dark Theme

-Now you can even change the colours of the interface.
-Just press on the icon with 3 thunders to swap between themes, either have a light coloured or a dark one.
+Now you can even change the colors of the interface.
+Just press on the icon with 3 thunders to swap between themes, either have a light-colored or a dark one.

 5. DarkLayer Guard